jgato/jgato/random_docs/debugging_AI_installation.md

 rd.break={pre-udev|pre-trigger|initqueue|pre-mount|mount|pre-pivot|cleanup}

-cmdline 		  Stops before parsing the kernel command line pre-udev 		  Stops before udevd is started pre-trigger 	Stops after starting udevd, setting udev environment variables initqueue 		Stops at the dracut main loop to find the real root pre-mount 	 	Stops before /sysroot is mounted mount 	 	    Stops after /sysroot is mounted pre-pivot 		Stops before switching root cleanup 	 	  Final cleanups before switching to rootfs init
+ * cmdline:		  Stops before parsing the kernel command line

+ * pre-udev: 		  Stops before udevd is started
+ * pre-trigger: 	Stops after starting udevd, setting udev environment variables
+ * initqueue: 		Stops at the dracut main loop to find the real root
+ * pre-mount: 	 	Stops before /sysroot is mounted
+ * mount: 	 	    Stops after /sysroot is mounted
+ * pre-pivot: 		Stops before switching root
+ * cleanup: 	 	  Final cleanups before switching to rootfs init

 One of our biggest issues happens if the network is not correctly configured, and the system tries to download the `rootfs`.
 This will end-up on an infinite loop trying to download the rootfs with the network wrong configured.
 This happens before `pre-mount`, so, usually we cannot reach the `pre-mount` and we have to use `initqueue`.